RJT1990/pyflux/docs/source/gas.rst

    Optional arguments include **figsize** - the dimensions of the figure to plot.

-.. py:function:: plot_parameters(indices, figsize)
+.. py:function:: plot_z(indices, figsize)

-   Returns a plot of the parameters and their associated uncertainty. **indices** is a list referring to the parameter indices that you want ot plot.
+   Returns a plot of the latent variables and their associated uncertainty. **indices** is a list referring to the latent variable indices that you want ot plot.
 Figsize specifies how big the plot will be.

 .. py:function:: plot_predict(h,past_values,intervals,**kwargs)